-Choosing Massage Stories
+Choosing Massage Stories for People with Dementia

-“At first, I wrote quite elaborate massage stories about her childhood,” says Aly, who has trained in the Story Massage Programme, “It is a wonderful way to share memories about getting ready for a tin bath by the fire, remembering the gas mask for school, going down to the shop with the ration book etc. It was lovely to see her relax and listen to the words the story.”
+“At first, I wrote quite elaborate massage stories about my mother’s childhood,” says Aly, who has trained in the Story Massage Programme, “It is a wonderful way to share memories about getting ready for a tin bath by the fire, remembering the gas mask for school, going down to the shop with the ration book etc. It was lovely to see her relax and listen to the words the story.”

 “When Mum’s dementia got worse she preferred simple nursery rhymes or simple songs … and she still does,” says Aly, “She isn’t able to join in the words but she hums or whistles along.
 She often puts her hand where she wants me to massage – arms, head, hands or back – and she sometimes copies my movements with her hands so I know she is enjoying it.”

 Making a Connection with a Mother with Dementia

 “My mother has vascular dementia.
 I have used some of the nursery rhymes with the strokes from the Story Massage book with her and she loves it,” says Kathleen.
 “She also has a doll that she loves and sometimes, if she is not in the best of form, she helps me to give the doll a Story Massage.
 To be able to interact with my mum in this way is very fulfilling.”

 Kathleen sent us this heartwarming video of sharing a massage story with her mother as part of her assessment for her online training.
 Kathleen wrote the story about a much-loved dog.
 You can’t help but feel uplifted and inspired by the joy, connection and laughter.

 More about the Story Massage Programme